 There are many different ways an employer can terminate you wrongfully, but a breach of contract (as stated above) is one of the two main ways an employer exploits their rights.
 Other reasons are breaches of good faith and fair dealing, such as firing or misleading employees to avoid promotion or bonuses, violation of public policy, such as unfair salary deductions or withholding commission or vacation pay, discrimination, such as firing due to race, color or religion, and lastly defamation, such as the employer making false statements against you.

 If the activities of your company are unlawful and harm public interest, you are in your complete right to disclose these activities to the right authorities.
 Depending on the state you live in, there are many laws that protect whistleblowers.

-If you have been wrongfully terminated by your employer or are receiving unfair treatment at work, contact Gilleon Law Firm for a free consultation.
+If you have been wrongfully terminated by your employer or are receiving unfair treatment at work, contact Gilleon Law Firm, APC for a free consultation.